ZoomPhant/zoomphant.github.io/docs/concepts/dashboards/index.md

 # Understanding Dashboards in Monitoring

 Dashboards play a pivotal role in monitoring systems, providing users with a visual interface to effectively monitor, analyze, and manage their IT infrastructure.
-In Zoomphant, dashboards are categorized into three levels: global, service level, and independent level, each serving specific purposes tailored to the user's needs.
+In ZoomPhant, dashboards are categorized into three levels: global, service level, and independent level, each serving specific purposes tailored to the user's needs.

 ## The Importance of Dashboards in Monitoring Systems